Residuality and Learning for Nondeterministic Nominal Automata: Canonical Residual Nominal Automata

 \begin{remark} The notion of join-irreducible, as we have defined here, corresponds to the notion of \emph{prime} in some papers on learning nondeterministic automata~\cite{BolligHKL09, DenisLT02, MoermanS0KS17}.
 Unfortunately, the word \emph{prime} has a slightly different meaning in lattice theory.
 We stick to the terminology of lattice theory. \end{remark}

 If a set $Y$ is well-behaved, then its join-irreducible elements will actually generate the set $Y$.
 This is normally proven with a descending chain condition.
 We first restrict our attention to orbit-finite sets.
-The following Lemma extends~\cite[Lemma~2.45]{DaveyP02} to the nominal setting.
+The following Lemma extends~\cite[Lemma~2.45]{DaveyP02} to the nominal setting. \ch{The proof is analogous to the ordinary case, except that is relies on the specific structure of equality atoms (Lemma~\ref{lem:minimal-in-poset}).}